qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

   * crossed

 ``Fields to summarize`` (optional) [tablefield]
   Select the specific fields you want to add.
-By defaul all the fields are added
+By default all the fields are added

-``Summaries to calculate`` (optional) [selection] Choose with type of summary you want to add to each field and for each fature.
+``Summaries to calculate`` (optional) [selection] Choose with type of summary you want to add to each field and for each feature.

   * count
   * unique